 When food allergy persists in older children and adults, the reactions tend to be more severe (eg, explosive urticaria, angioedema, even anaphylaxis).
 In a few patients, food (especially wheat and shrimp) triggers anaphylaxis only if they exercise soon afterward; mechanism is unknown.
 Food may also trigger nonspecific symptoms (eg, light-headedness, syncope).
-A few patients have food-induced or aggravated migraine, confirmed by blinded oral challenge.
 Occasionally, cheilitis, aphthous ulcers, pylorospasm, spastic constipation, pruritus ani, and perianal eczema are attributed to food allergy.

 T-cell–mediated reactions tend to involve the GI tract, causing symptoms such as subacute or chronic abdominal pain, nausea, cramping, and diarrhea.

 Severe food allergy is usually obvious in adults.
 When it is not or when it occurs in children (the most commonly affected age group), diagnosis may be difficult, and the disorder must be differentiated from functional GI problems.
-For diagnosis of celiac sprue, see Diagnosis.
-Testing (eg, skin testing, RAST) and elimination diets are most useful in diagnosing IgE-mediated reactions.
+For diagnosis of celiac disease, see Diagnosis.
+Testing (eg, allergen-specific serum IgE testing, skin testing) and elimination diets are most useful in diagnosing IgE-mediated reactions.

-If a food reaction is suspected, the relationship of symptoms to foods is assessed by skin testing (see Specific tests) or IgE-specific RAST (see Specific tests).
-A positive test does not confirm a clinically relevant allergy, but a negative RAST test excludes a clinically relevant IgE-mediated allergy.
-If a skin test is positive, the tested food is eliminated from the diet; if eliminating the food relieves symptoms, the patient is reexposed to the food (preferably in a double-blind test) to see whether symptoms recur.
-(See also the American Gastroenterological Association medical position statement: Guidelines for the diagnosis and management of food allergy in the United States.)
+If a food reaction is suspected, the relationship of symptoms to foods is assessed by an allergen-specific serum IgE test (see Specific tests) or by skin testing (see Specific tests).
+In either case, a positive test does not confirm a clinically relevant allergy.
+Both tests can have false-positive or false-negative results.
+Skin testing is generally more sensitive than the allergen-specific serum IgE test but is more likely to have to false-positive results.
+The skin test provides a result within 15 to 20 min, much more quickly than the allergen-specific serum IgE test.
+If either test is positive, the tested food is eliminated from the diet; if eliminating the food relieves symptoms, the patient is reexposed to the food (preferably in a double-blind test) to see whether symptoms recur.
+(See also the National Institute of Allergy and Infectious Diseases (NIAID) medical position statement: Guidelines for the diagnosis and management of food allergy in the United States.)

-Alternatives to skin testing include eliminating foods the patient suspects of causing symptoms and/or prescribing a diet that consists of relatively nonallergenic foods and that eliminates common food allergens (see Table 4: Allowable Foods in Elimination Diets*).
-No foods or fluids may be consumed other than those specified.
+Alternatives to skin testing include eliminating foods the patient suspects of causing symptoms and/or prescribing a diet that consists of relatively nonallergenic foods and that eliminates common food allergens (see Table 5: Allowable Foods in Elimination Diets*).
+For the latter diet, no foods or fluids may be consumed other than those specified.
 Pure products must always be used.
 Many commercially prepared products and meals contain an undesired food in large amounts (eg, commercial rye bread contains wheat flour) or in traces as flavoring or thickeners, and determining whether an undesired food is present may be difficult.

 |PrintOpen table in new window